matt0681/Map-Maker/README.md

 This project is complete and no longer active.

 # Use
-UserInterface.java is the file with the main method in it.
-(Run this file) Unfortunately the paths to assets are absolute paths so they must be changed.
+UserInterface.java is the file with the main method in it (Run this file).
+Unfortunately the paths to assets are absolute paths so they must be changed.

 # Picture